ruby-openid/ruby-openid2/README.md

 ## 🤑 One more thing

-You made it to the bottom of the page!
+You made it to the bottom of the page, so perhaps you'll indulge me for another 20 seconds.
+I maintain many dozens of gems, including this one, because I want Ruby to be a great place for people to solve problems, big and small.
-If you think maintaining this gem is more difficult than parsing a README, or if you think I've done a bang up job with this gem, please consider supporting my efforts via this link, or one of the others at the head.
+Please consider supporting my efforts via the giant yellow link below, or one of the others at the head of this README.

 [![Buy me a latte][🖇buyme-img]][🖇buyme]